RealTimeChris/DiscordCoreAPI/Documentation/Build Instructions.md

 - ### Unzip the contents of this repo into the project folder of the solution.
 - ### Install the Properties.props file into the project/solution.
 - ### Disable "Using Precompiled Headers".
+- ### Remove pch.h and pch.cpp from the project/solution.
 - ### Set up a main.cpp like [this one](https://github.com/RealTimeChris/DiscordCoreAPI/blob/main/Documentation/Main.cpp).
 - ### BUILD!